Skip to main content

 Clean apology

-- you: I missed the expectation and that affected your timeline.
+I missed the expectation and that affected your timeline.
 I will do X by end of day and add Y check.
 Anything else you need?

 FAQ

-What if the other person gets upset?▼
+What if I follow the steps and the other person still reacts badly?